Ruibin-Liu/MolDF/README.md

 # pdbx2df

 Parse a PDBx file (mmCIF file: pdb_id.cif) into a python dict with PDBx category names as keys and contents belonging to the category as the corresponding values.
 Each category content is parsed as a Pandas DataFrame whose columns are the attribute names.
+On the other hand, we can write a dict of Pandas DataFrame(s) into a PDBx format in which the dict key(s) are used as category names, the DataFrame column names as attribute names, and the DataFrame row(s) as the corresponding record(s).

 ## Requirements

-.
-Pandas (>=1.0)
+- Pandas (>=1.0)

 ## Install